wulffern/aic2023/lectures/l08_pll.md

 <!--pan_doc:

-Most of the digital blocks on an IC will be synchronous logic.
-A fundamental principle of sychnronous logic is that the data at the flip-flops (DFF, rectanges with triangle clock input, D, Q and $\overbar{\text{Q}}$) only need to be correct at certain times.
+Most of the digital blocks on an IC will be synchronous logic, see figure below.
+A fundamental principle of sychnronous logic is that the data at the flip-flops (DFF, rectangles with triangle clock input, D, Q and $\overline{\text{Q}}$) only need to be correct at certain times.

-The sequence of transitions between the rising clock edges in the combinatorial logic in the middle is of no consequence, as long as the B inputs are correct when the clock goes high next time.
+The sequence of transitions in the combinatorial logic is of no consequence, as long as the B inputs are correct when the clock goes high next time.

 The registers, or flip-flops, are your SystemVerilog "always_ff" code.
 While the blue cloud is your "always_comb" code.

-In a SoC we have to check, for all paths between a Y[N] and B[M] that the path is fast enough for all transients to settle until the clock strikes next time, the setup time.
+In a SoC we have to check, for all paths between a Y[N] and B[M] that the path is fast enough for all transients to settle until the clock strikes next time.
+How early the B data must arrive in relation to the clock edge is the setup time of the DFFs.

-We also must check for all paths that the B[M] are held for long enough after the clock strikes such that our flip-flop does not change state, or the hold time.
+We also must check for all paths that the B[M] are held for long enough after the clock strikes such that our flip-flop does not change state.
+The hold time is the distance from the clock edge where the data is allowed to change.
+Negative hold times are common in DFFs, so the data can start to change before the clock edge.

 In a IC with millions of flip-flops there can be billions of paths.
 Every single one of them must be checked.
-One could imagine a simulation of all the paths on a netlist with parasitics (capacitors and resistors from layout) to check the delays, but there are so many combinations that the simulation time becomes unpractible.
+One could imagine a simulation of all the paths on a netlist with parasitics (capacitors and resistors from layout) to check the delays, but there are so many combinations that the simulation time becomes unpractical.

 Static Timing Analysis (STA) is a light-weight way to check all the paths.
 For the STA we make a model of the delay in each cell (captured in a liberty file), the setup/hold times of all flip-flops, wire propagation delays, clock frequency (or period), and the variation in the clock frequency.
 The process, voltage, temperature variation must also be checked for all components, so the number of liberty files can quickly grow large.